Meet the Committee

-Walter is a third year PhD student in Biological Sciences at the European Bioinformatics Institute | University of Cambridge.
-He focuses on employing ultra-long read sequencing technologies to study intraspecies variations of DNA modifications patterns in medaka fish and humans.
+Walter is a fourth DPhil student in Biological Sciences at the European Bioinformatics Institute | University of Cambridge.
+He focuses on employing ultra-long read sequencing technologies to study intraspecies of variations of DNA modification patterns in medaka fish and humans.
 He currently develops novel algorithms for ultra-long read sequencing of DNA.
-Before, Walter obtained and Master’s degree in Life Sciences at the École Normale Supérieure in Paris (France) and a Bachelor’s degree in Genomic Sciences at UNAM.
+Before coming to Cambridge, Walter obtained a Master's degree in Life Sciences at the École Normale Supérieure in Paris (France) and a Bachelor's degree in Genomic Sciences at UNAM (Mexico).

 Jose Luis is an Innovation and Digital Disruption Senior Analyst at the World Bank Group and an alumnus of the Cambridge Judge Business School.
 He earned an MPhil in Technology Policy from the University of Cambridge.
 His professional interests include navigating the intersection between technology and private and public sectors to solve global challenges, with a particular emphasis on digital innovation and sustainable development.
 His commitment for Mexico’s advancement motivates him to work towards improving the life of Mexican families through harnessing academic, professional, cultural, and social opportunities.